General Admission Information for Aspire Institute

 Note: SRS can be used in conjunction with an existing Aspire Institute application or alternative entry program such as Early Entry.
 Information collected by UAC will be provided to Aspire Institute and be used to supplement any existing applications.

-ELITE ATHELETE AND PERFORMER ENTRY
+ELITE ATHLETE AND PERFORMER ENTRY

 Aspire Institute understands the additional pressures placed on students through significant involvement in sport and the performing arts and we believe this should be considered for entry to higher education.
 The Aspire Elite Athletes and Performers Admissions pathway is for students whose sport or performing arts commitments may have impacted on their studies.